Capstone-Team-1/Source-code/README.md

-# Source-code for Capstone Project Group Assesment<!DOCTYPE html>
+# Source-code for Capstone Project Group Assesment

 Please download the database named Voting and import it to your PHPmyadmin to access the functional site.

 Features of the project.